JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7900 days**.

-And here is a just a random fact -  **The Atlantic Ocean is saltier than the Pacific Ocean**.
+And here is a just a random fact -  **Former U.S. President Ronald Reagan once wore a Nazi uniform while acting in a film during his Hollywood days.
+The name of the movie was "Desperate Journey," which was filmed in 1942**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)